-One are ecommerce brands want to pay special attention to is the product photos.
+One thing ecommerce brands want to pay special attention to is product photography.
 While it’s easy to focus on call-to-action buttons or headlines, product photos are very much a part of the shopping experience and they can be the difference between making or losing a sale.

 Let’s look at some ways to optimize your product photos and understand if they’re converting.

 While your product may be unique to your business, there are a few rules-of-thumb that business owners can follow.